 Component Description Load Frame The load frame comprises a base, one or two columns, a moving crosshead, and a top plate.
 It is a high stiffness support structure against which the test forces react.
 Each column comprises a guide column and a ballscrew.
 The crosshead is mounted on both the guide column and the ballscrew.
 Rotation of the ballscrew drives the crosshead up or down while the guide column provides stability.
 Retrofit Controller The hardware that controls the frame and any ancillary equipment connected to the testing system.
 The controller panel contains all the connectors for load cells, extensometers and any other sensors that are required for testing.
-Frame Control Panel This panel holds all of the controls and indicators for the testing system.
+Indicator Panel Indicators showing the status of the testing system.
+Handset Holds all of the controls for the testing system.
 Load String Comprises all of the components that you install between the moving crosshead and the load frame base (or fixed crosshead).
 Typically this involves a load cell, a set of grips, any adapters that are required to connect the components, and the specimen to be tested.
 Typically, you mount a load cell on the crosshead, then a pair of grips or fixtures on the load cell and frame base.
 The grips or fixtures secure the specimen and when you start a test the crosshead moves up or down applying a tensile or compressive load to the specimen.
 The load cell converts this load into an electrical signal that the software measures and displays.
-Bluehill ® Software Instron® testing software that controls the testing system, running tests and analyzing test data to produce test results.
-Specimen A single piece of material to be tested.
+Bluehill [®] Software Instron® testing software that controls the testing system, running tests and analyzing test data to produce test results.